 The millennial generation is shaping the hospitality industry.
 This is the generation born from the early 1980s through the early 2000s.
+By 2025, this generation will account for 75 percent of the workforce, according to this study.
 A generation accustomed to instant gratification, constant technology updates and evolutions and the ability to both be alone and connected all at once.
-It’s imperative that your hotel management team understands this generation, and exceeds their needs and expectations.
+It’s imperative that your hotel management team understands the millennial traveler, and exceeds their needs and expectations.
 Especially considering within the next 10 years, this generation will comprise the largest customer segment within the travel industry.
-By 2025, this generation will account for 75% of the workforce, according to this study.

 The question remains – what can your hotel do to appeal to the modern day, tech savvy, millennial traveler?
 Focus on the following three, key, areas, and your hotel will likely build and maintain a loyal following of millennials.